Impact of time illiquidity in a mixed market without full observation: Dynamic Programming

-\begin{Remark} \textbf{(i)} To simplify some proofs later on (in particular for regularity properties of the solution), we have chosen a definition of viscosity solution that slightly differs from the usual one.
-Indeed, in the standard definition of viscosity solution for parabolic PDEs (e.g. \cite{CIL92}), the test functions $\varphi$ should be above $v$ in a neighborhood of $(t_0,x_0,y_0)$, while in our definition we are only concerned with their position for $t \geq t_0$.
-We notice that our definition is in principle more restrictive than the usual one, as we are enlarging the set of test functions.
-However, as soon as comparison is satisfied for the standard definition the two definitions are actually equivalent, see \cite{Juu01} for results in this direction.
+\begin{Remark} \textbf{(i)} To simplify proofs, we use a definition of viscosity solution that differs from the usual one.
+In the standard definition (see \cite{CIL92}), the test functions $\varphi$ stay above $v$ in a neighborhood of $(t,x,y)$, whereas the property in our case is required only for $s\geq t$.
+Our definition is more restrictive, as we enlarge the set of test functions.
+Nevertheless, the two definitions are equivalent if the comparison principle for viscosity solutions holds for the standard definition (see \cite{Juu01}).

-\textbf{(ii)} The concept of constrained viscosity solution we use naturally comes from the stochastic control problem.
-The boundaries $\{x=0, \ y\geq 0\}$ and $\{x\geq 0, \ y=0\}$ are both absorbing for the control problem (in the sense that starting from these boundaries, the trajectories of the control problem remain therein), but they have different features.
-Indeed starting from the boundary $\{x\geq 0, \ y=0\}$ the control problem degenerates in a one dimensional control problem; the associated HJB equation is nothing else but our HJB equation restricted to this boundary and this is why we require viscosity sub- and supersolution properties to the value function at this boundary.
-Instead starting from the boundary $\{x=0, \ y\geq 0\}$ there is no control problem (since $\mathcal{A}_t(0)=\{(0,0)\}$) and the natural condition to impose is a Dirichlet boundary condition. \end{Remark}
+{\textbf{(ii)} The notion of \emph{constrained} viscosity solution is specific to our stochastic control problem.
+The boundaries $\mathcal{B}_1:=\{(x,y)\in\R^2_+\, :\, x=0, \ y> 0\}$ and $\mathcal{B}_2:=\{(x,y)\in\R^2_+\, :\, x> 0, \ y=0\}$ are both absorbing (that is, state trajectories staring on $\mathcal{B}_i$ remain on $\mathcal{B}_i$), although differently.
+When the initial state is on $\mathcal{B}_2$, the control problem degenerates to a one dimensional control problem whose HJB equation is \eqref{HJBv} restricted to $\mathcal{B}_2$.
+For this reason, the value function must satisfy viscosity sub- and supersolution properties.
+When the initial state is on $\mathcal{B}_1$, the control problem vanishes, as $\mathcal{A}_t(0)=\{(0,0)\}$, and the natural condition to impose is of Dirichlet type.
+However, the viscosity subsolution property holds on $\mathcal{B}_1$\,: for this reason, we require it in our definition, even if it is redundant for the purpose of establishing a comparison property.} \end{Remark}